A Complete Idiot's Guide to Cuba

 If you Drive, Don't Drink

 Avoid driving with alcohol in Cuba.
-If you rent a car, your insurance pays for everything, whether or not you are in the right in the accident.
-However, if you drive under the influence of drugs or alcohol, the insurance will not cover anything and all the damages will be at your charge, according to the high prices in Cuba, established by the car rental.
-In addition, in case of accidents with injuries or deaths, the foreigner involved will not be able to leave Cuba until the trial is over, whether he is right or wrong, which can take months.
+If you rent a car, your insurance pays for everything, whether or not you are guilty in the accident.
+However, if you drive under the influence of drugs or alcohol, the insurance will not cover anything and all the damages will be at your expenses, according to the high prices in Cuba established by the car rental.
+In addition, in case of accidents with injuries or deaths, the foreigner involved will not be able to leave Cuba until the trial is over, whether he is innocent or guilty, and this can take months.
 Be very careful!
-If you plan to go to a discotheque and drink alcohol it is preferable not to go in your car, hire a driver or take a taxi.
+If you plan to go to a discotheque and drink alcohol it is advisable not to go in your car, hire a driver or take a taxi.
 If you rent a car you are entitled to an additional driver.
-You can also have a personal chauffeur, but it has to be mentioned in the rental contract.
-Another option is to leave the car at the disco, it will be safe and you'll avoid risks, but the best option of all is to avoid getting drunk.
+You can also have a personal chauffeur, but he has to be mentioned in the rental contract.
+Another option is to leave the car at the disco parking, it will be safe and you'll avoid risks, but the best option of all is to avoid alcohol, at least if you drive.

 Illness and Vaccins